python-botogram/botogram/docs/api/telegram.rst

    The offset of the results to be returned.
    Usually, it's a number (as a string) auto incremented and handled by botogram.

    .. versionadded:: 0.7

+.. py:class:: botogram.InlineFeedback

+   This class represents an inline chosen result update received by the bot.
+   You can :ref:`check out the API documentation <api-inline>` for more methods of this class.

+   .. py:attribute:: result_id

+   The chosen result ID.
+   Keep in mind that botogram uses progressive numeric IDs for inline results.

+   .. py:attribute:: sender

+   The sending :py:class:`~botogram.User` of the inline query.

+   .. py:attribute:: query

+   The original text of the query (up to 512 characters).

+   .. py:attribute:: location

+   Sender :py:class:`~botogram.Location`, if the bot has requested it.

+   .. py:attribute:: inline_message_id

+   The unique string ID of the message

+   .. versionadded:: 0.7